Vuly Play

-Vuly Play (previously known as Trampolines Australia and Vuly Trampolines) is an Australian company that designs and manufactures recreational trampoline products and other outdoor play equipment.
+Vuly Play (previously known as Trampolines Australia and Vuly Trampolines) is an Australian company that designs recreational trampoline products and other outdoor play equipment.
 It was founded in 2007 and has its headquarters in Brisbane, Australia.
 The company makes a springless Thunder trampoline, which uses elliptic leaf springs positioned around its base, to provide the trampoline's rebound.

 History

 Vuly Play was founded by Joe Andon in 2007, as Trampolines Australia.
 The company initially launched from Andon's own room, with the help of a personal loan from his parents and his personal savings.
 Andon, a Palestinian who emigrated from Jerusalem to Australia with his parents when he was three years old, began running a marketing firm at the age of 16 before establishing Trampolines Australia.